Courtauld Gallery

 The Courtauld Gallery (/ˈkɔərtəʊld/) is an art museum in Somerset House, on the Strand in central London.
-It houses the collection of the Courtauld Institute of Art, a self-governing college of the University of London specialising in the study of the history of art.
+It houses the collection of the Samuel Courtauld Trust and operates as an integral part of the Courtauld Institute of Art.

-The Courtauld collection was formed largely through donations and bequests and includes paintings, drawings, sculptures and other works from medieval to modern times; it is particularly known for its French Impressionist and Post-Impressionist paintings.
+The Courtauld collection was formed largely through donations and bequests, and includes paintings, drawings, sculptures and other works from medieval to modern times.
+It is particularly known for its French Impressionist and Post-Impressionist paintings.
 The collection contains some 530 paintings and over 26,000 drawings and prints.
 The head of the Courtauld Gallery is Ernst Vegelin.
 The gallery closed on 3 September 2018 for a major redevelopment, called Courtauld Connects, and reopened on 19 November 2021.

+The Courtauld Institute of Art is a self-governing college of the University of London specialising in the study of the history of art.
+The director designate of the Courtauld Institute of Art is Professor Mark Hallett.

 History

 The Courtauld Institute was founded in 1932 through the philanthropic efforts of the industrialist and art collector Samuel Courtauld, the diplomat and collector Lord Lee of Fareham, and the art historian Sir Robert Witt.

 The art collection at the Courtauld was begun by Samuel Courtauld, who in the same year presented an extensive collection of paintings, mainly French Impressionist and Post-Impressionist works.
 He made further gifts later in the 1930s and a bequest in 1948.